Liphium/website/content/en/docs/chatting/faq.md

 ---
 title: "Frequently asked questions"
-description: "All your questions about the Liphium app answered."
+description: "Everything that's frequently asked about chatting on Liphium."
 menus:
-  4usage:
+  4chatting:
     weight: 2
 ---

-{{< hint >}}
-If you have a question that's about the general stuff and not specifically about usage, you might find your answer <a href="/docs/general/faq">here</a> instead since we have a separate FAQ for all questions about everything else.
-{{< /hint >}}

-Welcome to our frequently asked questions page.
-If you have any question that should be here, please let us know!
-We'd like to expand this page to include as much information as possible because a lot of people only look for answers here.

-In this frequently asked questions page, you'll find answers to questions about things we couldn't fit into the specialized usage guides.
-If you're searching for those, you'll find them in the sidebar or by pressing the button in the bottom right of your screen if you're on mobile.
+In this frequently asked questions page, you'll find answers to questions about things we couldn't fit into the specialized usage guides for **chatting**.
+If anything is missing, please let us know!

 ### How do I find my own username?